talebox/.github/profile/readme.md

 This is a living document which (currently) only embodies my knowledge.
 Everyone is encouraged to contribute if you believe any part of it can be improved based on what you know.

+This document and all documentation will temporarily live in github, until a service is created to host the public content.

 # Goals

 1. Portable